 Research activities associated with commercial poultry production in Australia are funded from a variety of sources, including the poultry industries.
-Organisations such as the Agrifutures Chicken Meat Program, Australian Eggs and PoultryHub Australia then allocate these funds into key research areas.
+Organisations such as PoultryHub Australia, the Agrifutures Chicken Meat Program, and Australian Eggs then allocate these funds into key research areas.
 Research is conducted at both state and federal agencies and university institutions.

 Australian Eggs invests in research projects to improve the sustainability of the egg industry, the RD&E program focuses on needs identified and prioritised by the industry, there are rigorous processes in place to ensure each research project is relevant to egg farmers.

 Research projects aim to provide solutions for egg farmers and industry stakeholders across all of the supply chain, generally in a 1-5 year delivery time-frame.

 Resources and tools developed through the investment process are shared with farmers and other stakeholders with a view to industry adoption.
 Below is a graphic of the Research, Development and Extension activities of Australian Eggs.

 Visit the Australian Eggs website for information on current and completed projects